 Something new – self-emboldened and empowered with a new, higher, incorruptible love and appreciation can rise.

 Ultimately, through our graduation from such intense affairs, a most advanced consciousness about love is elevated to its highest degree.
-Through each dramatic episode, we evolve out of a primitive place of innocence, a naive fascination with the allure of the taboo and the forbidden, we see the light, and we discover a new sense of humanness.
-We find a new way to love, and suddenly, whatever external force had a power over us ceases to possess us.
+Through each dramatic episode, we evolve out of a primitive place of innocence, a naive fascination with the allure of the taboo and forbidden, see the light, and discover a new sense of humanness.
+We find a new way to love, and suddenly, whatever external force has power over us ceases to possess us.

 With Pluto in Capricorn (2008-2024) the Venus/Pluto cycle seeks to delve deeply into what drives our desire nature through glorifying status, money, fame, and social importance.
-In locating the deep source of our inherent obsessions, we uncover the virtues and vices around holding responsibility, be they in personal relationships or over the entire world.
+In locating the deep source of our inherent obsessions, we uncover the virtues and vices around holding responsibility in personal relationships or over the entire world.
 We promote our parental-style governance to god-like levels and can effect significant changes.
 However, the journey is not mild, and it is often through the gradual asphyxiation of our ‘beloved’ (Capricorn is ruled by constricting Saturn) that we expose endemic power imbalances – especially in the patriarchal models (church, state and corporation and paternity) which binds us to a blind, narcotic crusade to acquire aesthetic beauty, wealth and corporeal satisfaction.
-Whether we ever become truly satisfied is questionable, however, in the mission for total acquisition, great re-evaluations and phenomenal transformations take place.
+Whether we ever become truly satisfied is questionable; however, in the mission for total acquisition, great re-evaluations and phenomenal transformations occur.

 Due to Venus’ retrograde on the exact degree of Pluto, rare, sustained conjunction lasting almost an entire month in December of 2021 will produce the ultimate bind/schism, one that threatens to transform all human relationships in such profound ways that its ultimate outcome is not easy to predict.
 It seldom is with Pluto.